 Array Functions Part 1 – Video

-We will use structure with this instruction.
-(Sta_Array) If we did not then you will have to specify address for all of the parameters required for the instruction.
+We will use a structure with this instruction.
+(Sta_Array) If we did not then you will have to specify an address for all of the parameters required for the instruction.

 We will use the Array called Sequence from last time.
 We will sum the elements in the array.
 Minimum, Maximum, Average and Median are also available as part of the array statistics instruction.
 Select OK.